c3loc/squirrel/README.md

 ### Initialize and update squirrel

 When you first install squirrel and when you update it, you have to perform some extra steps.
-In the `squirrel` directory, run:
+In the `src` directory, run:

 ```
 # Migrate the database